 Glaxo has stakes in more than 10 publicly traded companies, including DiaDexus Inc., which develops diagnostics for detecting heart attack and stroke risk, according to data compiled by Bloomberg.
 Glaxo also has stakes in an undisclosed number of closely held businesses.

-The biggest deal in the industry announced so far this year is Bristol-Myers Squibb Co.’s $5.3 billion purchase of Amylin Pharmaceuticals Inc. (AMLN) At the same time, AstraZeneca Plc will pay New York-based Bristol $3.4 billion to help develop Amylin’s drug portfolio.
+The biggest deal in the industry announced so far this year is Bristol-Myers Squibb Co.’s $5.3 billion purchase of Amylin Pharmaceuticals Inc. (AMLN:US) At the same time, AstraZeneca Plc will pay New York-based Bristol $3.4 billion to help develop Amylin’s drug portfolio.

 Glaxo and Human Genome share revenue and profits from Benlysta equally.
 Glaxo reported 15 million pounds ($23 million) of Benlysta sales in 2011, and 9 million pounds in the first quarter of this year.
 Human Genome has the right to receive royalties of 10 percent on sales of darapladib and 5 percent on sales of albiglutide.